RafaFariasVarona/WHALE/README.md

 ## Introduction

-**nf-core/WHALE** is a bioinformatics pipeline for long-read DNA sequencing analysis.
+**WHALE** is a bioinformatics pipeline based on Nextflow and nf-core for long-read DNA sequencing analysis.
 It takes a samplesheet as input and performs quality control, alignment, variant calling and annotation.

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->